rfancn/aliyun-ddns-client/README.md

 * Q: Why it failed with error message "Failed to save the config value"?

   A: You need make sure current cronjob user has permission to write file /etc/ddns.conf.

-* Q: How to trigger a forcefully syncing?

-  A: Just clear 'id' or 'value' value in /etc/ddns.conf for specific domain record.